noisepy/NoisePy/README.md

 # Functionality
-* download continous noise data based on obspy's [mass download](https://docs.obspy.org/packages/autogen/obspy.clients.fdsn.mass_downloader.html) module and save data in [ASDF](https://asdf-definition.readthedocs.io/en/latest/) format, which convinently assemble meta, wavefrom and auxililary data into one single file
+* download continous noise data based on obspy's core functions of [get_station](https://docs.obspy.org/packages/autogen/obspy.clients.fdsn.client.Client.get_stations.html) and [get_waveforms](https://docs.obspy.org/packages/autogen/obspy.clients.fdsn.client.Client.get_waveforms.html) and save data in [ASDF](https://asdf-definition.readthedocs.io/en/latest/) format, which convinently assemble meta, wavefrom and auxililary data into one single file
-* perform fast and easy cross-correlation on downloaded seismic data in ASDF format as well as those stored on local machine as SAC/miniSEED format
+* perform fast and easy cross-correlation on downloaded seismic data in ASDF format.
+It also offers great flexibility to deal with messy SAC/miniSEED data stored on local machine
 * options to do/save substacking of the cross-correlation functions
 * coded with [MPI](https://en.wikipedia.org/wiki/Message_Passing_Interface) functionality to run in parallel
-* a series of functions for ambient noise monitoring applications
+* a series of functions including some new methods (see our papers for more details<sup>**</sup>) for ambient noise monitoring applications

 # Short tutorial
 **1. Downloading seismic noise data (`S0_download_MPI.py`)**\